-Iraqi journalist Widad Hussein, an ethnic Kurd and a reporter for Roj News, a news website affiliated with the Kurdistan Workers' Party (PKK), was killed on August 13, 2016, his employer told the Committee to Protect Journalists, confirming media reports.
-Hussein's body was discovered with signs of torture on the Semel-Duhok highway in Iraqi Kurdistan that night.
+Iraqi journalist Widad Hussein, an ethnic Kurd and a reporter for Roj News, a pro-Kurdistan Workers’ Party (PKK) news website, was killed on August 13, 2016, his employer told the Committee to Protect Journalists, confirming media reports.
+Hussein’s body was discovered with signs of torture on the Semel-Duhok highway in Iraqi Kurdistan that night.
 It was not immediately clear if Hussein was targeted because of his journalism, and CPJ is continuing to investigate.

 An eyewitness told the news website Rudaw that he saw Hussein, 28, being dragged from his car at gunpoint by two men at 10 a.m. on August 13 in the Malta district of the northern Iraqi city of Duhok.
 The men forced a mask onto Hussein’s face and drove away, the witness said.